vnkazna/container_monitor/README.md

 You can start using this extension right away.
 If your project has a pipeline for last commit and a MR from your current branch, you should see them on VS Code status bar. 🎉

+### Set token with environment variables

+If you often delete your VS Code storage (such as in Gitpod containers) you can create environment variables before starting VS Code.
+If you set the token in an environment variable you don't have to set the personal access token every time you delete your VS Code storage.

+ - `GITLAB_WORKFLOW_INSTANCE_URL`: GitLab instance URL (e.g. https://gitlab.com).
+ - `GITLAB_WORKFLOW_TOKEN`: personal access token, which you created [in a previous step](#step-1-create-your-personal-access-token).

+The token configured in an environment variable is overridden if you configure a token for the same GitLab instance in the extension.

 ### Multiple GitLab instances

 If you want to use multiple GitLab instances you may want to configure each workspace separately.
 See the `gitlab.instanceUrl` configuration option in [Extension settings](#extension-settings) section.